EMCLab-Sinica/NodPA/README.md

 <!-- ABOUT THE PROJECT -->
 ## Overview

 This project develops a middleware module (referred to as NodPA) that accumulates non-deterministic inference progress to enable correct and efficient dynamic neural network inference on intermittent systems.
-NodPA uses additional progress information to capture the non-deterministic status of dynamic computations while preserving only the changed portions of the progress information to maintain low runtime overhead.
+NodPA strategically selects additional progress information to capture the non-determinism of the power-interrupted computation while preserving only the changed portions of the progress information to maintain low runtime overhead.

 We implemented NodPA on the Texas Instruments device MSP-EXP432P401R.
 It is an ARM-based 32-bit MCU with 64KB SRAM and single instruction multiple data (SIMD) instructions for accelerated computation.
 An external NVM module (Cypress CY15B116QN serial FRAM) was integrated to the platform.